The Best Robo-Advisers for Seniors

 - Minimum investment: $500 (any account under $500 is charged $1 per month)

-- Account options: Individual non-retirement accounts, traditional IRAs, Roth IRAs, and SEP IRAs
+- Account options: Individual non-retirement accounts, traditional IRAs, Roth IRAs and SEP IRAs

 - Promotions: None

 Axos Managed Portfolios makes setting and achieving short- and long-term financial goals a little easier.
-This company helps you fund financial milestones, such as preparing for retirement, setting up an emergency fund, and buying a new home.
+The company helps you fund financial milestones, such as preparing for retirement, setting up an emergency fund and buying a new home.
 Based on the info you provide, Axos will recommend how much money to invest toward each milestone.
 You can go with their recommendation or make adjustments as you see fit.

 FYI: If you’re leaning toward Axos, just know that account options are limited.
 You can’t set up a trust account, custodial account, or joint investment account.